manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02 : Lab 01: Provision Azure relational database services.md

-# Lab 1: Provision Azure relational database services
+# Provision Azure relational database services

-## Provision Azure relational database services

 As part of your role at Contoso as a data engineer, you've been asked to create and configure SQL Server, PostgreSQL, and MySQL servers for Azure.